Please review! :-)

 "Well, well, well if it ain't the main One Ooh One himself, can't say you aged well old man."
 A slight snigger came from his wasteland toiled lips.

 "Look who's talking Lucas, you been sunbathing near the Potomac then running around naked in a Rad storm?
 You're looking hideous… as always."
-He uttered with an over the top wink and mischievous grin.
+He replied with an over the top wink and mischievous smile.

 All he heard was more laughter coming from the gentleman in front of him.